chef/chef/docs/dev/design_documents/client_exit_codes.md

 ### Remaining Available Exit Codes

 All exit codes defined should be usable on all supported Chef Platforms.
-Also the exit codes used should be identical across platforms.
+Also, the exit codes used should be identical across all platforms.
 That limits the total range from 1-255.
 Exit codes not explicitly used by Linux/Windows are listed below.
 There are 59 exit codes that are available on both platforms.
  * Any numbers below that have a strike-through are used below in the **Exit Codes in Use** section
  * Exit Codes Available for Chef use :
      * ~~35,37,40,41,42~~,43,44,45,46,47,48,49,79,81,90,91,92,93,94,95,96,97